PEORIA, Ariz. — Manager Lloyd McClendon is already chafing at any characterization that paints the Mariners as Robinson Cano and a cast of nobodies.

 “We develop in the minor leagues.
 We win at the major leagues.”

-Despite the confidence in their young players, the Mariners remain linked to free-agent pitcher Ervin Santana.
+Even so, but the Mariners remain linked to free-agent pitchers Ervin Santana and Ubaldo Jimenez.
 They also continue to pursue a right-handed bat, although talks with free-agent outfielder Nelson Cruz have cooled.

 Cano might not be all the Mariners have, but club officials are bracing for what projects as a media crush surrounding his arrival in camp for Tuesday’s first full-squad workout at the Peoria Sports Complex.